Durzn/BracketHighlighter/README.md

 * `BracketHighlighter.reverseSearchEnabled`: Enables searching from closing symbols.
 * `BracketHighlighter.blurOutOfScopeText`: Enables a blur effect on non-highlighted text.
 (Opacity depends on blurOpacity value)
 * `BracketHighlighter.blurOpacity`: Sets the opacity of the blurred out text.
 E.g. 0.5
+* `BracketHighlighter.allowedLanguageIds`: IDs which this extension will work on.
+Leaving this blank will enable it globally.
+Identifiers have to be separated by a comma.
+E.g. c,cpp,java

 Refer to https://www.w3schools.com/cssref/ for all CSS options.
+Refer to https://code.visualstudio.com/docs/languages/identifiers for available language identifiers.

 ## Known Issues
 - Currently no known issues.